microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 A few important points about the team manifesto

-- The team manifesto is built by the team itself
+- The team manifesto is built by the development team itself
-- It can include any technical or behavioral agility topics that the team finds relevant
+- It should cover all required technical engineering points for the excellence as well as behavioral agility mindset items that the team finds relevant
-- It aims to give a common understanding about the desired expertise, practices and/or behaviors within the team
+- It aims to give a common understanding about the desired expertise, practices and/or mindset within the team
 - Based on the needs of the team and retrospective results, it can be modified during the engagement.

 In CSE, we aim for quality over quantity, and well-crafted software as well as to a comfortable/transparent environment where each team member can reach their highest potential.